Cro (musician): Early life

 Cro was born Carlo Waibel.
 He attended the Realschule Galgenberg in Aalen, and later the Johannes-Gutenberg-Schule, a vocational school in Stuttgart.
 He began recording music at the age of 13. and learned to play piano and guitar.

 Musical career

 In 2009, Cro released his first mixtape, Trash.
 On 11 February 2011, his second mixtape Meine Musik was released.
 It was available for free download.
-Cro produced the entire mixtape by himself.
-Through the mixtape German hip-hop musician Kaas took notice of Cro.
+Cro produced the entire mixtape himself.
+Through the mixtape, German hip-hop musician Kaas took notice of Cro.
 Besides his musical career, Cro is also active as a designer.
 Since 2010, he has been designing under his clothing label Vio Vio.
 After receiving his Mittlere Reife, he completed an apprenticeship as a media designer and worked for the Stuttgarter Zeitung as a cartoonist.

-Through Kaas, Cro met Sebastian Andrej Schweizer, founder of the independent-label, Chimperator Productions, and Kodimey Awokou.
-At the end of September 2011, a "Making of" video for a new artist was published by the label leading to speculations about which artist had been actually signed.
+Through Kaas, Cro met Sebastian Andrej Schweizer, founder of the independent label, Chimperator Productions, and Kodimey Awokou.
+At the end of September 2011, a making-of video for a new artist was published by the label, leading to speculations about which artist had been signed.
 In October 2011, Schweizer announced that he had signed Cro.